 Restrictions: Please respect private property

-Handicapped Access: Some viewing from car
+Handicapped Access: Some paved paths around town and in the parks; also, viewing from car